Helix Design System

 Helix is accessible to all and fun to use.

 We built Helix to be beautiful, compliant, easily composable, and scalable.
 And we serve it in two “flavours”: Figma and React.
 A dedicated UX Designer and two frontend Engineers maintain our library.
 So regardless of which library someone’s working with, they always get the latest updates.
 Designers receive a prompt within Figma that updates are available.
-Meanwhile, a dedicated Teams channel serves as a place for getting updates and requesting help with Helix.
+Meanwhile, a dedicated Teams channel serves as a place for engineering updates and requesting help with Helix.

 When creating the infrastructures for those who would be working with Helix, we intentionally turned our “UX” skills inward.
 We took feedback from designers, engineers, and others so that we could craft something easy and enjoyable for everyone to work with.